kubernetes/website/content/en/docs/tasks/run-application/configure-pdb.md

 Example 3: With a `maxUnavailable` of 5, evictions are allowed as long as there are at most 5 unhealthy replicas among the total number of desired replicas.

-Example 4: With a `maxUnavailable` of 30%, evictions are allowed as long as no more than 30% of the desired replicas are unhealthy.
+Example 4: With a `maxUnavailable` of 30%, evictions are allowed as long as the number of unhealthy replicas does not exceed 30% of the total number of desired replica rounded up to the nearest integer.
+If the total number of desired replicas is just one, the only one replica is still allowed for disruption, leading to an effective unavailability of 100%.

 In typical usage, a single budget would be used for a collection of pods managed by a controller—for example, the pods in a single ReplicaSet or StatefulSet.